Wooden Products Trading License in Dubai: Cost and Requirements

 Core documents required for the application include passport copies of all shareholders and directors, a completed application form, a brief business plan, and proof of residential address.
 No mandatory physical warehouse is required at entry level, though Dubai South does offer a range of facility options including warehouses and logistics units for traders who require storage capacity as their operations grow.

-Typical approval and licence issuance timelines run from three to seven working days for straightforward applications, making it one of the faster free zone jurisdictions for new business registration.
+Typical approval and license issuance timelines run from three to seven working days for straightforward applications, making it one of the faster free zone jurisdictions for new business registration.
 Traders must also comply with UAE customs regulations and any applicable product certification standards for timber imports, including phytosanitary documentation where required.

 Step-by-Step Setup Overview